mattzink7/cloudcannnon/content/clean-energy.md

     background_color: black
   - _bookshop_name: cta
     heading: >-
-      Shape the Future of Energy with Us
+      Embrace the Future of Sustainable Energy
     body: >-
-      At Essentia, we believe in the power of innovation and collaboration.
-Join a team of forward-thinkers, driven by the mission to revolutionize energy consumption and sustainability.
-If you’re passionate about making a difference, we want you on board.
+      Schedule a demo with our experts and witness the remarkable potential of our clean energy solutions.
+Let's embark on this transformative journey together and make the world a cleaner, greener place.
+Take the first step towards a brighter, more sustainable future.
     image:
-      image_url: /uploads/five-people-on-laptops-working-together-1.jpg
+      image_url: /uploads/business-with-solar-panels-in-field-1.jpg
       image_alt: Five people working on laptops at a shared desk
     button:
       enabled: true
-      button_url: /apply-now/
+      button_url: /schedule-demo/
-      button_text: Apply Now
+      button_text: Schedule Demo
       open_in_new_tab: false
     background_color: white
 ---